jayschwa/AndroidSliderPreference/README.md

     }
     ```

 4. Sync project, clean and build.
-You can use the SliderPreference as part of your project now.
+You can use a slider preference as part of your project now.

 ### Eclipse

-Before you can add a `SliderPreference` to your application, you must first add a library reference:
+Before you can add a slider preference to your application, you must first add a library reference:

 1. Clone or download a copy of the library
 2. Import the library into Eclipse: File menu -> Import -> Existing Project into Workspace